cube-js/cube/docs/Cube.js-Backend/@cubejs-backend-server-core.md

 });
 ```

+Best practice is to run `scheduledRefreshTimer` in a separate worker Cube.js instance.
+For serverless deployments [REST API](rest-api#api-reference-v-1-run-scheduled-refresh) should be used instead of timer.

 ### extendContext

 Option to extend the `RequestContext` with custom values.
 This method is called on each request.
 Can be async.